First Baptist Beacon

 If you have any work you need done around your house, etc. I have some youth that need to work in order to have spending money at camp.
 Get with me if you have anything for them to do and I will coordinated taking care of and making sure it gets done.
 757-8801 or 359-4004 will get me.

 Our Easter service was GREAT and to see the church almost full was a blessing.
 We will continue to do our best to help your youth through these troubling teenage years.
 Please continue to pray for us and we will stay focused on teaching your youth about GOD.

 Chris & Kristy Riggs, Youth pastor

-Also, continue to pray for the Children’s P.R.A.I.S.E Team as they continue to grow in the Lord and seek His way.
+As we have requested in the past, please continue to pray for the Children’s P.R.A.I.S.E.
+Team as they continue to grow in the Lord and seek His way.

 Morgan and Vaughn

 Our family would like to thank everyone.
 Words can’t express our sincere appreciation for all that our church family and Bro.
 Doug has done for us during Frank’s illness.
 Thank you for the delicious meal that was prepared for us, for the prayers, cards, calls and the kind words that were spoken.
 We enjoyed your fellowship during the services.

 Bro.
 Doug, thank you for your words and the beautiful song during the service.
 We are very blessed to have such a wonderful church family and community.